ChandraCXC/iris/iris/distro/README.txt

 where <arch> = "i386" or "x86_64"
       <plat> = "unix" or "macosx"

-The tarball includes Sherpa, a new Sherpa SAMP client, Specview, and SedImporter.
+The tarball includes Iris, Sherpa and the interoperability layer between the two.

 System Requirements:
 ====================